The Changemakers in Financial Education

 Recognition of prior learning

-At the end of this professional learning course, Deakin University students who are currently undertaking an undergraduate teaching program can elect to do a formal assessment task to accrue one credit point towards an elective unit.
+At the end of this professional learning course, Deakin University students who are currently undertaking particular undergraduate programs can elect to do a formal assessment task to accrue one credit point towards an elective unit.

 Please contact Professional Learning Education Hub on pledhub@deakin.edu.au